 - Any other relationship that would prevent a sound, unbiased decision

 Conflicts of interest shall be disclosed to the appropriate individual(s).
-Members of promotion committees shall recuse themselves from discussions and decisions related to any candidate who presents a conflict of interest, regardless of the affiliations of the committee member and candidate.
+Members of promotion committees shall recuse themselves from discussions and decisions related to any candidate who presents a conflict of interest.
 Recusal due to a conflict of interest with one candidate does not prevent a faculty member from participating in deliberations and decisions regarding other candidates.

-In the case where the school head has a conflict of interest with any candidate, regardless of the candidate's affiliation, the school Primary Committee will elect a full professor to chair that part of the meeting where the specific case is discussed.
+In the case where the school head has a conflict of interest, the school Primary Committee will elect a full professor to chair that part of the meeting where the specific case is discussed.
 This person will also make the presentation to the EAPC and draft the Form 36 paragraph, subject to compliance with University policies.
 The representative in this case will be allowed to vote in the EAPC, for this case only.
 However, if the head does not normally vote in the primary committee this same person will not vote at the Primary Committee.

-In the case where the dean has a conflict of interest with any candidate, regardless of the candidate's affiliation, the dean will recuse himself of herself.
+In the case where the dean has a conflict of interest, the dean will recuse himself of herself.
 The EAPC will elect a member to chair that portion of the meeting.
 The elected person will write the dean’s summary required for Form 36.
 Representation of the candidate at the University Promotion Committee will be decided in consultation with the Provost.